 Now, let’s understand all of the information security controls individually.

-The following section includes information about each of the control types, followed by examples of security controls:
+The following section includes information about each of the control types, followed by examples of cybersecurity controls:

 Preventive Controls: Preventive security controls refer to the countermeasure limiting cyber events from happening and stopping the incident before they occur.